-Network Segregation: Production/Sandbox/Staging accounts all live in their own AWS accounts.
-Within accounts, services’ network access is constrained through VPCs.
+Network Segregation: Production, Sandbox and Staging accounts all live within their own separate accounts and are constrained through VPCs.

 Hardened Hosts: Unused services/ports are removed, and containers are built off a minimal Alpine image running as a non-root user.
 Only a well-controlled set of hosts accept ingress traffic.